All planning checklists

 Organise arrival details

-Advise guests travelling by car from London to allow extra time for M3 traffic and New Forest country roads.
+Allow extra time for M3 traffic from London and slow New Forest country roads on a Friday.

 Easy·Standard impact